 Clydesdale Community Initiative are running gardening groups in local hospital gardens where the focus is on growing vegetables for the hospital to use and to help support local food banks.
 As a volunteer you can be expected to be part of a friendly hard working team, discovering new skills and interests, and making a positive contribution to your community.
 This is an opportunity to meet new people and have fun, whilst giving you experience in ‘hands on work’ in a real working environment.
 Lady Home Hospital in Douglas, cares for acute medical patients and provides rehabilitation and terminal care.
-The group runs every Tuesday afternoon from 1.30pm – 2.30pm.
+The group runs every Tuesday morning from 10.00 -11.00am.

 Please contact CCI for full details on 01555 664 211 or firstname.lastname@example.org

 Walking is a great form of exercise as it has so many health benefits.
 One way to increase the amount of walking you do is to join a local health walk group.
 Get Walking Lanarkshire run various health walks across the Hamilton locality, you can find the timetable at the link below.
 There's no need to book.